jrpotter/notebook/lambda_calculus/beta_reduction.md

 If and only if $P$ can be changed to a term $Q$ by a finite series of $\beta$-contractions and changes of bound variables, we say $P$ $\beta$-reduces to $Q$, or $P \,\triangleright_{\beta}\, Q$.

+Substitution is well-defined with respect to $\beta$-reduction.
+That is, if $M \,\triangleright_\beta\, M'$ and $N \,\triangleright_\beta\, N'$, then $$[N/x]M \,\triangleright_\beta\, [N'/x]M'$$

 %%ANKI
 Cloze
 $\alpha$-{converts} and $\beta$-{reduces} is to 0 or more modifications.
-Reference: Hindley, J Roger, and Jonathan P Seldin.
-“Lambda-Calculus and Combinators, an Introduction,” n.d. [https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf](https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf).
+Reference: Hindley, J. Roger, and Jonathan P. Seldin. _Lambda-Calculus and Combinators, an Introduction_. n.d.
 <!--ID: 1718475424836-->
 END%%

 %%ANKI
 Cloze
 $\alpha$-{conversion} and $\beta$-{contraction} is to 1 modification.
-Reference: Hindley, J Roger, and Jonathan P Seldin.
-“Lambda-Calculus and Combinators, an Introduction,” n.d. [https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf](https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf).
+Reference: Hindley, J. Roger, and Jonathan P. Seldin. _Lambda-Calculus and Combinators, an Introduction_. n.d.
 <!--ID: 1718475424840-->
 END%%

 %%ANKI
 Cloze
 "$\beta$-{contracts}" refers to exactly one contraction of a redex-occurrence.
-Reference: Hindley, J Roger, and Jonathan P Seldin.
-“Lambda-Calculus and Combinators, an Introduction,” n.d. [https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf](https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf).
+Reference: Hindley, J. Roger, and Jonathan P. Seldin. _Lambda-Calculus and Combinators, an Introduction_. n.d.
 <!--ID: 1718475424841-->
 END%%

 %%ANKI
 Cloze
 "$\beta$-{reduces}" refers to zero or more contractions of redex-occurrences.
-Reference: Hindley, J Roger, and Jonathan P Seldin.
-“Lambda-Calculus and Combinators, an Introduction,” n.d. [https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf](https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf).
+Reference: Hindley, J. Roger, and Jonathan P. Seldin. _Lambda-Calculus and Combinators, an Introduction_. n.d.
 <!--ID: 1718475424843-->
 END%%

 %%ANKI
 Cloze
 {1:$(\lambda x.M)N$} is to a {2:$\beta$-redex} whereas {2:$[N/x]M$} is to a {1:contractum}.
-Reference: Hindley, J Roger, and Jonathan P Seldin.
-“Lambda-Calculus and Combinators, an Introduction,” n.d. [https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf](https://www.cin.ufpe.br/~djo/files/Lambda-Calculus%20and%20Combinators.pdf).
+Reference: Hindley, J. Roger, and Jonathan P. Seldin. _Lambda-Calculus and Combinators, an Introduction_. n.d.
 <!--ID: 1718475424844-->
 END%%